 Issues of concern about the bodies we audit

 We have no statutory duty to respond to issues of concern.
-However, issues of concern raised are often relevant to our work and may help us when we are auditing public bodies by:
+However, we have found that issues of concern raised are often relevant to our work and could help by:

 - providing information that can help local auditors plan and target their audit work